Configuration¶

 For static output, the spec will be created in public/docs/openapi.yaml.
 For laravel output, the spec will be generated to storage/app/scribe/openapi.yaml.
 Setting laravel.add_routes to true will add a /docs.openapi endpoint to fetch it.

-• overrides: List of fields to apply to the generated spec.
+enabled: Whether or not to generate an OpenAPI spec.
+Default:falseoverrides: List of fields to apply to the generated spec.
 Dot notation is supported.
-For instance, if you’d like to override the version (in the info object, you can set overrides to ['info.version' => '2.0.0'].
+For instance, if you’d like to override the version (in theinfoobject, you can setoverridesto['info.version' => '2.0.0'].

-Extraction settings
+Extraction settings¶

 The router to use when processing your routes.
 Can be laravel or dingo.
 Defaults to laravel.